-D. Building codes; safety standards.
+D. Building codes; safety standard.
 To ensure the structural integrity of towers, the owner of a tower shall ensure that it is maintained in compliance with standards contained in applicable Town building codes and the applicable standards for towers that are published by the Electronic Industries Association ("EIA"), as amended from time to time.
-If, upon inspection, the Town concludes that a tower fails to comply with such codes and standards and constitutes a danger to persons or property, then upon notice being provided to the owner of the tower, the owner shall have thirty (30) days to bring such tower into compliance with such standards.
-If the owner fails to bring such tower into compliance within said thirty (30) days, the Town may remove such tower at the owner's expense.
+If, upon inspection, the Town concludes that a tower fails to comply with such codes and standards and constitutes a danger to persons or property, then upon notice being provided to the owner of the tower, the owner shall have thirty (30) days to bring such tower into compliance within said thirty (30) days, the Town may remove such tower at the owner's expense.

-The Applicants indicate that the tower will meet all Town building codes and EIA standards.
+The Applicants indicate that the cell tower will meet all Town building codes and EIA standards.